What is an Audit Log?

 Can I send audit logs to multiple destinations?

 Yes.
-Intercept outputs logs to stdout, which can be consumed by any log forwarding agent (Fluentd, Filebeat, Vector) and routed to multiple destinations.
+PolicyLayer outputs logs to stdout, which can be consumed by any log forwarding agent (Fluentd, Filebeat, Vector) and routed to multiple destinations.
 You can also configure file output for local retention alongside remote forwarding.

 FURTHER READING